Understanding Why the Customer is Not Always Right

 Origins of the Customer Service Mantra

-The idea that the customer is always right dates back to the early 20th century when Harry Gordon Selfridge, founder of the iconic Selfridges department store in London, coined the phrase as a means of prioritizing customer satisfaction.
-Selfridge believed that by placing the customer at the center of the business, success would naturally follow.
-His revolutionary approach to customer service set a new standard in the retail industry and quickly gained popularity among businesses worldwide.
+The idea that the customer is always right started in the early 20th century.
+Harry Gordon Selfridge, founder of Selfridges in London, coined the phrase.
+He wanted to prioritize customer satisfaction.
+Selfridge believed success would follow by putting the customer at the center.
+His approach set a new standard in retail and quickly spread worldwide.

 Why This Approach Can Be Misleading